2015–16 Big Bash League season

 The 2015–16 Big Bash League season (BBL|05) was the fifth season of the Big Bash League (BBL), the top-class Twenty20 cricket competition in Australia.
 The tournament ran from 17 December 2015 to 24 January 2016.

 The title was won by Sydney Thunder, who defeated Melbourne Stars by three wickets in the final to claim their first title.
-Perth Scorchers, who had been seeking a third successive title, lost to the Stars in the semi-final, failing to reach the final fr the first time.
+Perth Scorchers, who had been seeking a third successive title, lost to the Stars in the semi-final, failing to reach the final for the first time.
 Chris Lynn of the Brisbane Heat was the tournament's leading run-scorer, scoring 378 runs from eight matches, and was named player of the tournament.
 The leading wicket-taker was Clint McKay of Sydney Thunder, who took 18 wickets from ten matches.
 Travis Head of the Adelaide Strikers was named the best player under 25, scoring 299 runs and taking six wickets.